 Skye felt an edge of panic rising.
 She couldn’t stay in Fallsmouth by herself, with no gear, overnight.
 She gripped the handle of the empty luggage trolley.
 It was a ferry, she reasoned.
 By definition that meant return trips.
 Feeling slightly more rational, she crossed to the small ‘Cruises and Crossings’ terminal just yards away.

 The woman behind the counter didn’t even bother checking.
-“No love, the last ferry to Bannimor was forty minutes ago.
+“No Dear, the last ferry to Bannimor was forty minutes ago.
 When it returns in, oh – about twenty minutes, it’ll be docking for the night.”

 Skye felt like an idiot.
 In her distracted state leaving the bus she’d heard ‘hour’ ‘departing’ and ‘returning’ and jumbled them together to get ferry departing when it would actually be returning.
 Duh, it had left straight away.